 STEP 1.
 Training Experience and Requirements

-You need to have attended 64 hours authorized computer forensic training (online or classroom) OR have 12 months computer forensic experience.
+You need to have attended 64 hours authorized computer forensic training (online or classroom) OR have 12 months work experience in computer forensics.

 STEP 2.
 Complete the EnCE application